MatteoFasulo/Whisper-TikTok/README.md

 ## Upcoming Features 🔮

 - Integration with the OpenAI API to generate more advanced responses.
-- Improved user interface for a more seamless experience.

 ## OpenAI Whisper Forum Discussion